raghk/hugo-wrtr.in/exampleSite/content/_index.md

 Almost everything that is great in this world, starts from something humble.
 A mighty river begins as a small stream.
 An life form begins as a single cell.
-A trillion dollar dollar company begins from someone's garage.
+A trillion dollar company begins from someone's garage.

 We begin, Here.